ajcerejeira/vat-validator/README.rst

 - ❌ Have a comprehensive test suite with valid and invalid VAT codes for each country.
-- ❌ Compare the validity of each VAT code used in tests with ``TIN`` webservice.
+- ❌ Compare the validity of each VAT code used in tests with ``TIN`` web service.
-- ✅ Remove ``zeep`` dependency, by using standard library ``urllib`` to make SOAP requests to VIES webservice, making this a module without any dependencies.
+- ✅ Remove ``zeep`` dependency, by using standard library ``urllib`` to make SOAP requests to VIES web service, making this a module without any dependencies.
-- ❌ Add support for ``async`` requests to VIES webservice.
+- ❌ Add support for ``async`` requests to VIES web service.

 ============